needle-mirror/com.unity.2d.animation/Documentation~/index.md

 # Introduction to 2D Animation

+**Note: Documentation for version 6.0.0 is currently being updated.**

 This documentation contains information on how to quickly rig and animate a 2D character in Unity with the 2D Animation package and tools.
 The following package versions are only supported for the following Unity versions:

 * __2D Animation package version 5.x.x__ - Unity 2020.2 or later